 The course (lectures & tutorials) will be organized using this team in Microsoft Teams.
 Lectures are given in hybrid format.
 We encourage students to attend the lectures in person, but a stream over Teams will be provided for students unable to attend.

 Each student is assigned a tutor which will be responsible for them during the course.
 Each tutor hosts a weekly one-hour session answering questions about the next assignments and providing insight into the previous one.
+The tutorial sessions will be hosted in person at our chair.

 This course contains a practical commponent in the form of assignments.
 The assignments are mandatory for passing the course.
 You may group up with another student for solving the assignments.
 The assignments will be posted under the course schedule.
 They include a mix of theoretical and programming exercises.